Acadia National Park Itinerary: 1, 2 & 3 Day Travel Guide

 Essentials To Pack For Acadia National Park

-- Good Footwear: Meaning a good pair of boots, sneakers and of course socks.
-There is loads of walking and exploring to be done, so let’s be sure to keep your feet dry and comfortable.
+- Good Footwear: Meaning a good pair of boots, sneakers, and of course socks.
+There are loads of walking and exploring to be done, so let’s be sure to keep your feet dry and comfortable.

-- Layers: The temps can change just as quick as the wind came pick up, so be sure to have layers with you!
-Ideally a windbreaker or rain jacket and a fleece for backup, especially if visiting during cooler months.
+- Layers: The temps can change just as quickly as the wind can pick up, so be sure to have layers with you!
+Ideally, a windbreaker or rain jacket and a fleece for backup, especially if visiting during cooler months.

 - Water Bottle: You’ll be in nature so please avoid using single-use plastics.
 Do right by Mother Earth and pack and use a reusable water bottle.

-- Sunscreen: Even on cloudy days, you’ll want to layer up on the sunscreen.
-We don’t want you to get sunburn during all your outdoor fun.
+- Sunscreen: Even on cloudy days, you’ll want to layer up on sunscreen.
+We don’t want you to get sunburned during all your outdoor fun.